Resolving Aadhaar Application Issues: Steps for Re-enrolment

 Understanding Proof of Address Documents

 To prove your address, you will need a document that shows your name and current residential address.
 Common examples are recent utility bills (like electricity, water, or gas bills), bank account statements, or a post office account statement.
-Ensure these documents are not too old and clearly show your address.
+Ensure these documents are recent and clearly show your address.

 Understanding Proof of Date of Birth Documents